berndporr/munkres-opencv/README.rst

 munkres-opencv
 ===========

-An implementation of the Kuhn–Munkres algorithm by from John Weaver.
+An implementation of the Kuhn–Munkres algorithm by from John Weaver adapted for openCV

 https://thereaderwiki.com/en/Munkres%27_assignment_algorithm